jimmyislive/tapi/docs/examples.rst

             }]
     }

-This example runs a test that has all three critical parts: request, response, confirmation.
+This example runs a test that has two critical parts: main and confirm.
 It posts data to the /users endpoint, verifies that the response is OK and then confirms that the API did indeed do what it said it was going to do by GETing the newly created resource.

 .. _Advanced2: